Ionatan-C/Paint-Calculator/README.md

 # Paint-Calculator
-calculates the amount of paint required
+calculates the amount of paint required finished in 38 minutes.

 Just setup JDK Build and run and it should work- I did use Intellij IDEA Community Edition.